 1. You must be prepared to be on ground in Nigeria

 If you are really serious about establishing a business in Nigeria, then you must be willing to be on ground to run the business for at least one year.
 Secondly, forget about doing business with your family members or close friends; it usually doesn’t end well.
-Rather, I will advice you seek professional help and make sure your back is covered legally.
+Rather, I will advice you seek professional help, incorporate your company and make sure your back is covered legally.

 2. You must have knowledge of the business